-Newcomb Institute's Technology and Digital Humanities Lab promotes feminist leadership in technology-centered communities through student programming and digital scholarship
+Newcomb Institute's Technology and Digital Humanities Lab promotes feminist leadership in interdisciplinary technology-centered communities through student programming initiatives and partnering with scholars and community members engaged with digital scholarship.

-Dr. Jacquelyne Thoni Howard, the Administrative Assistant Professor of Technology and Women's History at Newcomb Institute, directs student programs within the Technology and Digital Humanities Lab and manages technology initiatives for Newcomb Institute.
-She advises the Women in Technology student organization and teaches courses in TIDES, Current Residential Learning Community, Digital Media Practices, and History departments.
+Dr. Jacquelyne Thoni Howard, the Administrative Assistant Professor of Technology and Women's History at Newcomb Institute, directs student programs within the Technology and Digital Humanities Lab and manages the technology initiatives for Newcomb Institute.
+She teaches courses in TIDES, Current Residential Learning Community, Digital Media Practices, and History departments and advises the Women in Technology student organization.
 Dr. Howard manages grants for students to attend Grace Hopper Celebration for Women in Computing and to serve as HASTAC scholars.
 Dr. Howard also co-convenes with Sean Knowlton and Michael Griffith the Digital Engagement Consortium, a group of Tulane faculty and staff dedicated to increasing digital literacy and scholarship on campus.

 Dr. Howard is a co-founding editor with Dr. Clare Daniel of the guide, Feminist Pedagogy for Teaching Online, which they edit with Dr. Enilda Romero Hall, Dr. Liv Newman, and Niya Bond.